Picture of HAHTravels

 Powered by GetYourGuide

-2. Conor Pass
+2. Conor Pass on the Dingle Peninsula Map

 4. Gallarus Oratory

-5. Blasket Islands
+5. Take a Trip to the Blasket Islands

 Dunquin Pier is not only a stunning photo location but also the gateway to the Blasket Islands.
 This spot is often highlighted on a Dingle Peninsula sights map for its dramatic cliffside views and picturesque setting.
 Even if you’re not heading to the islands, Dunquin Pier is worth a stop to take in the breathtaking scenery.